IT Trends 2026 – Agentic AI, Cloud, Security & Enterprise Digitalization

 AI Governance & Regulation – AI is becoming a compliance issue

 With the widespread adoption of AI, regulatory pressure is also increasing.
-In 2026, the governance of AI systems will become a central topic in the enterprise environment.
+As part of the IT Trends 2026, the governance of AI systems will become a central topic in the enterprise environment.

 Companies must document AI applications, classify risks and make decisions comprehensible.
 The EU AI Act in particular shapes the requirements here.